 Try Exclusive Breastfeeding

-According to a study by Marian P. Jarlenski and colleagues, three months of breastfeeding can help reduce maternal weight faster.
-The mothers who exclusively breastfed their babies lost an extra 3.2 pounds than those who used formula supplementation.
+Research by Marian P. Jarlenski and colleagues shows that breastfeeding for three months accelerates maternal weight loss.
+Mothers who exclusively breastfed their babies shed an extra 3.2 pounds compared to those who supplemented with formula.

 Adopt These Eating Habits